 You can of course also use IPX, up to Windows Vista (if installed).
-With newer versions of Windows and the CD version of the game TCP/IP is mandatory, although the game probably won't run very stable to begin with.
-The GOG version brings along an IPX wrapper, see using IPX.
+With newer versions of Windows TCP/IP is mandatory for the CD version of the game.
+For the GOG version that is no longer true.
+It brings along an IPX wrapper, see using IPX.